Infinity Mirrored Room

 Free first Fri of the month 4–7pm; students and ages 18 and under always free.

 The Norton Simon’s Frank Gehry–helmed makeover in the late 1990s raised the museum’s profile, but it also helped to expand the range of the museum’s collection, giving it more space and creating a calm, simple environment.
-Now celebrating its 50th anniversary, the museum is still best known for its impressive collection of Old Masters, notably pieces by Dutch painters such as Rembrandt, Brueghel and Frans Hals—though it also boasts some Van Gogh.
-The French Impressionists are represented by, among others, Monet, Manet, Renoir and Degas.
-Note: The lovely sculpture garden is closed until fall for repairs and improvements.
+After just celebrating its 50th anniversary, the museum is still best known for its impressive collection of Old Masters, notably pieces by Dutch painters such as Rembrandt, Brueghel and Frans Hals—though it also boasts some Van Gogh.
+The French Impressionists are represented here by, among others, Monet, Manet, Renoir and Degas.
+As part of a brand-new $15-million renovation, the 115,000 Heath Ceramics tiles that grace the facade were cleaned and restored; Rodin’s famed The Thinker was relocated to the museum entance; and the lovely sculpture garden was renovated.

 • Museums